Proudly Serving Colorado Springs and South Denver

 Understanding Mold

 Mold is a type of fungus that comes from microscopic spores floating in the air.
-These spores can enter your home through open doorways, windows, vents, or even hitch a ride on your clothing or pets.
-However, mold spores need a moist environment to thrive, which is why you often find mold in places with water damage or high humidity.
+These spores can enter your home through open doorways, windows, and vents or even hitch a ride on your clothing or pets.
+However, mold spores need a moist environment to thrive, so you often find mold in places with water damage or high humidity.

 Mold is not picky about its habitat.
-It can grow on a wide variety of surfaces including paper products, ceiling tiles, wooden products, dust, wallpaper, insulation, drywall, carpet, fabric, upholstery, and even paint.
-The key ingredient for mold growth is always moisture, so anywhere in your home that’s damp could potentially harbor this fungus.
+It can grow on various surfaces, including paper, ceiling tiles, wooden products, dust, wallpaper, insulation, drywall, carpet, fabric, upholstery, and paint.
+The key ingredient for mold growth is always moisture, so anywhere in your damp home could harbor this fungus.

 Health Risks Associated with Mold

-While mold plays a vital role in breaking down organic matter in nature, indoor mold exposure can lead to a host of health problems.
-For those with a mold sensitivity, exposure can result in nasal stuffiness, throat irritation, coughing, wheezing, eye irritation, and skin rash.
+While mold is vital in breaking down organic matter in nature, indoor mold exposure can lead to various health problems.
+Exposure can result in nasal stuffiness, throat irritation, coughing, wheezing, eye irritation, and skin rash for those with mold sensitivity.
 Asthmatics may experience worsened symptoms when exposed to mold.

 The most infamous mold, Stachybotrys, commonly known as “black mold,” can be particularly toxic and dangerous.
-If you suspect its presence, it’s recommended to seek professional assistance for a mold inspection promptly.
+If you suspect its presence, it’s recommended to seek professional assistance for a prompt mold inspection.

 The Impact of Mold on Property Value

 Aside from health concerns, mold can also negatively impact the value of your property.
-Visible mold or a history of mold-related problems can deter potential buyers, leading to a decrease in your home’s market value.
-Furthermore, untreated mold can cause structural damage over time, as it gradually breaks down the materials it grows on.
+Visible mold or a history of mold-related problems can deter potential buyers, decreasing your home’s market value.
+Furthermore, untreated mold can cause structural damage over time, gradually breaking down the materials it grows on.

-In fact, the cost of mold remediation can be substantial, depending on the extent of the infestation and the type of mold present.
-Hence, it is in every homeowner’s best interest to address any mold issue promptly and thoroughly to preserve both their health and their investment.
+The cost of mold remediation can be substantial, depending on the extent of the infestation and the type of mold present.
+Hence, it is in every homeowner’s best interest to address any mold issue promptly and thoroughly to preserve their health and investment.

 The Process of Mold Remediation